-Hi Lisa, I tried to email you to clarify what type of slippers these were but got not reply.
-Our email probably made it into your spam-folder, so if these steps don’t work for you please either post a comment with the additional information or shoot us another question.
+Hi Lisa, I tried to email you to clarify what type of slippers these were, but got no reply.
+Our email probably made it into your spam-folder, so if these steps don’t work for you, please either post a comment with the additional information or shoot us another question.
 The most common type of non-washable slippers are Fleece-Lined, so I’m going to focus on those for this answer.

 Regular Cleaning Instructions

 Begin by lightly brushing your slippers with a shoe brush, then spot clean as needed with a damp cloth.
 Rub the spots in a gentle, circular motion.
 Allow to air dry.